‘Swing Time’, Part One, Chapter 2

 BETSEY

-(concerned) He seemed obviously concerned about those two friends of his we met.
+He seemed very concerned about his two friends.
 Do you think something terrible has happened to them?

 ARTHUR

-There’s no need to be that highly strung about it.
+There’s no need to be highly strung about it, Betsey.

 ALONZO

-Oh let’s not quarrel about this, children. (to Betsey) I’m sure everything will be fine, Betsey.
-He’s probably trying to find them so they can meet up.
+Oh let’s not quarrel about this, kids.
+I’m sure everything will be fine.

 BETSEY